thindil/steamsky/bin/doc/MODDING.md

-  will be replaced with name of game money, `{FuelName}` which later will be replaced with name of fuel for ship, `{StrengthName}` which later will be replaced with name of attribute used to count max character encumbrance, `{PilotingSkill}` which later will be replaced with name of skill used for piloting ship, `{EngineeringSkill}` which later will be replaced with name of skill used by ship engineer, `{GunnerySkill}` which later will be replaced with name of skill used to operate guns on ship, `{TalkingSkill}` which later will be replaced with name of skill used to talk in bases or with other ships, `{PerceptionSkill}` which later will be replaced with name of skill used to notice other ships, `{ConditionName}` which later will be replaced with name of attribute used to raise crew member condition, `{DodgeSkill}` which later will be replaced with name of skill used to dodge enemy attacks in character's combat, `{UnarmedSkill}` which later will be replaced with name of skill used when character fight without weapon.
+  will be replaced with name of game money, `{FuelName}` which later will be replaced with name of fuel for ship, `{StrengthName}` which later will be replaced with name of attribute used to count max character encumbrance, `{PilotingSkill}` which will later be replaced with name of skill used for piloting ship, `{EngineeringSkill}` which later will be replaced with name of skill used by ship engineer, `{GunnerySkill}` which later will be replaced with name of skill used to operate guns on ship, `{TalkingSkill}` which will later be replaced with name of skill used to talk in bases or with other ships, `{PerceptionSkill}` which later will be replaced with name of skill used to notice other ships, `{ConditionName}` which will later be replaced with name of attribute used to raise crew member condition, `{DodgeSkill}` which will later be replaced with name of skill used to dodge enemy attacks in character's combat, `{UnarmedSkill}` which will later be replaced with name of skill used when character fight without weapon.
 - Inside help text you can use some tags for formatting text:
   `{u}some text{/u}` for add underline for text, `{b}some text{/b}` to made
   bold characters and `{i}some text{/i}` for italic font.
-- Inside help text you can use special variables `diseaseimmune`, `nofatigue`, `nomorale`, `naturalarmor`,`toxicattack`, `sentientships`, `fanaticism`, `loner` which later will be replaced by list of factions which have set selected flag.
+- Inside help text you can use special variables `diseaseimmune`, `nofatigue`, `nomorale`, `naturalarmor`,`toxicattack`, `sentientships`, `fanaticism`, `loner` which will later be replaced by list of factions which have set selected flag.

 ## Goals

-### General informations
+### General information
 - Default game goals are in *goals.dat* file which is in *data* directory.
 - If you want remove or update any existing goal, you can do it in *goals.dat* file in *data* directory or in modification file (better option) add tag